FINRA Manual: Contents

 (a) Making Other Discovery Requests

-(1) Parties may also request additional documents or information from any party by serving a written request directly on the party.
+(1) Parties may also request additional documents or information from any party by serving a written request on the party.
 Requests for information are generally limited to identification of individuals, entities, and time periods related to the dispute; such requests should be reasonable in number and not require narrative answers or fact finding.
 Standard interrogatories are generally not permitted in arbitration.

 (2) Other discovery requests may be served:

-• On the claimant, or any respondent named in the initial statement of claim, 45 days or more after the Director serves the statement of claim; and
+(A) On the claimant, or any respondent named in the initial statement of claim, 45 days or more after the Director serves the statement of claim; and

-• On any party subsequently added to the arbitration, 45 days or more after the statement of claim is served on that party.
+(B) On any party subsequently added to the arbitration, 45 days or more after the statement of claim is served on that party.

-At the same time, the party must serve copies of the request on all other parties.
+The party must serve copies of the request on all other parties.
 Any request for documents or information not described in applicable Document Production Lists should be specific, and relate to the matter in controversy.

 (b) Responding to Other Discovery Requests